Essex Police: MOSOVO (Management of Sexual Offenders & Violent Offenders)

 The main function of MOSOVO is to assess the threat posed by sex offenders and other potentially dangerous and violent criminals.
 'Dangerous offenders' are those people "likely to inflict serious physical or psychological harm on others".

 The issue of how to protect the public from dangerous offenders has been vigorously debated since the early 1970s, when a highly publicised homicide case involving a released mental patient led to demands for stronger preventative measures.

 MOSOVO work with the Multi-Agency Public Protection Panel (MAPPP), who co-ordinate intelligence and action to reduce the risk posed to the public by potentially dangerous offenders.
 MAPPP meetings are led by police, probation and social services, with input from other agencies such as housing and criminal justice mental health teams, depending on the case.

 The MOSOVO is also responsible for maintaining the Sex Offenders Register, which came into force under the Sex Offenders Act 1997.
 All convicted sex offenders must register their name and address with police and inform them within 14 days of moving to a new property.

-Facial Identification Officer

-The trauma that a stranger may inflict during a serious offence may influence the victim's memory of the suspect's identity.
-This is when the Facial Identification Officer can assist by using a portable computerised feature and paint package programme in order to put together a 'composite' of the offender.
-Being portable, it enables the officer to travel to the victim's home or their hospital bed.
-They will interview the witness or victim using 'cognitive' interview which assists the witness to 'relive' rather than 'remember'.
-Having ascertained a general description of the offender this is then entered into the E-FIT system.
-The witness then works with the officer to achieve the best 'likeness' of the offender.

-Prison Liaison Section

-The Prison Liaison Section provides an interface between the police force and the prison service.
-They give help and advice to both agencies on obtaining information and intelligence with regard to persons in prison custody.

-Fleet

-Essex Police uses a number of different types of vehicles in its operations:

-Response units - patrol and emergency 999 response.

-Unmarked units - patrol and emergency 999 response or other duties (e.g. OSG, Roads Policing).

-Traffic units - traffic enforcement: Enforce traffic laws and encourage road safety.

-Prisoner transport units - transportation of suspects from the scene.

-Public support units - carry public-order trained officers to the scene.

-Dog support units - carry police dogs and handlers to the scene.

-Non-response units - patrol, however not emergency response.
-Usually utilised by PCSOs.

-Driver training units - train police drivers to respond on blue lights and sirens.
+Vehicle fleet

+As of January 2024, Essex Police operates a total of 242 cars, 74 vans, eight motorcycles, and 54 bicycles in its marked vehicle fleet.
+A joint fleet workshop in Boreham, operated in co-operation with the Essex Fire and Rescue Service, is set to open in 2026.